Public goods game: Iterated public goods games

 "Repeat-play" public goods games involve the same group of subjects playing the basic game over a series of rounds.
 The typical result is a declining proportion of public contribution, from the simple game (the "One-shot" public goods game).
 When trusting contributors see that not everyone is giving up as much as they do they tend to reduce the amount they share in the next round.
 If this is again repeated the same thing happens but from a lower base, so that the amount contributed to the pot is reduced again.
-However, the amount contributed to the pool rarely drops to zero when rounds of the game are iterated, because there tends to remain a hard core of 'givers'.
+However, the amount contributed to the pool rarely drops to zero when rounds of the game are iterated, because there tends to remain a hard core of "givers".
+This effect is called the end-game effect.

 One explanation for the dropping level of contribution is inequity aversion.
 During repeated games, players learn their co-players inequality aversion in previous rounds on which future beliefs can be based.
 If players receive a bigger share for a smaller contribution the sharing members react against the perceived injustice (even though the identity of the "free riders" are unknown, and it's only a game).
 Those who contribute nothing in one round, rarely contribute something in later rounds, even after discovering that others are.